The Good Place Therapy PLLC logo The Good Place Therapy PLLC

 What does it mean that you're an LPC-Associate?

 I hold an M.Ed. in Clinical Mental Health Counseling and a Texas LPC-Associate license, practicing under the clinical supervision of Dr. Gregory Scott Sparrow, Ed.D., LPC-S (TX License #15338).
-Supervision is a required, structured stage of professional licensure that supports clinical quality.
+Supervision is a required stage of professional licensure that supports clinical quality.
 My supervisor is available for questions about my practice.

 Contact